pangpucsp/curso-js-introdutorio/fundamentos5_js.md

 In JavaScript, regular expressions are often used with the two string methods: search\(\) and replace\(\).

-The search\(\) method uses an expression to search for a match, and returns the position of the match.
+The search\(\) method uses an expression to search for a match, and retorna the position of the match.

-The replace\(\) method returns a modified string where the pattern is replaced.
+The replace\(\) method retorna a modified string where the pattern is replaced.

 #### Using String search\(\) With a String

-The search\(\) method searches a string for a specified value and returns the position of the match:
+The search\(\) method searches a string for a specified value and retorna the position of the match:

 Exemplo: Use a string to do a search for "W3schools" in a string: